AdrienPlacais/EEmiLib/README.md

 Internally, the configuration will be stored as a dict and saved as a `.toml`.
 The configuration file should allow reproducing results.
 A `Import` button should allow reusing a previous configuration.
+The name of the version and the commit number should appear in the configuration file.

 #### Plotter
 A scroll-down menu allows setting the `Plotter`.